learning-zone/spring-boot-basics/README.md

 Soft Reference Example!
 Soft Reference Example!
 ```
-* **Phantom Reference**: The objects which are being referenced by phantom references are eligible for garbage collection.
+**4. Phantom Reference**: The objects which are being referenced by phantom references are eligible for garbage collection.
 But, before removing them from the memory, JVM puts them in a queue called **reference queue**.
 They are put in a reference queue after calling finalize() method on them.
 To create such references `java.lang.ref.PhantomReference` class is used.
 ```java
 /**
 * Code to illustrate Phantom reference